geoffreylewis/password_generator/README.md

 ## Version History

+**Version 0.4**
+*4/30/2024*
+* Cleaned up for loops that are for the random characters.
+* Spaced out the clarifying questions.
+* Added shuffling functionality to the password list once characters have been selected.
+* Created an empty string and an additional for loop that finally create the password.
+* Password can be generated now, but still need to add some if/else statements for min/max limits.

 **Version 0.3**
 *4/29/2024*
 * Activated the clarifying questions with the input() function as well as the int() function.